hpssjellis/arduino-includes-to-photon-template/pins.md

 For serial communication with the Particle.io Photon and sensor or actuator boards we need to understand a bit about Uart, SPI and I2C communication and what PINS on the photon to attach wires to.

-The datasheet that explains everything is at https://docs.particle.io/datasheets/photon-datasheet/
+The datasheet that explains everything (and some advanced options) is at https://docs.particle.io/datasheets/photon-datasheet/

 -------------------------------